Primary Navigation Mobile

 The best cordless vacuum cleaner for hard floors

-A dependable choice from a dependable manufacturer, the Hoover HL5 is a solid choice for general vacuuming but isn’t our top pick for cleaning car interiors.
+A dependable choice from a dependable manufacturer, the Hoover HL5 is a solid choice for general vacuuming, but it isn’t our top pick for cleaning car interiors.
 The dustbin is smaller than the competition and hard to keep clean.
-Hoover include a small brush to get into the nooks, but it’s still infuriating to clean.
+Hoover includes a small brush to get into the nooks, but it’s still infuriating to clean.

 It’s also heavy, even in handheld mode.
 The slim body design does at least help it navigate a car interior, but the extra bulk means it’s not the most pleasant to use, even if the mini-motorised brush worked really well on upholstery and had a light.